 Signs you may be suffering from UARS

 Snoring and excessive daytime sleepiness are the main symptoms.
 The bed partner may also witness partial cessation of breathing.
-Dr. Slaughter personally does a thorough evaluation in the office including a physical exam, nasal endoscopy, CT sinus, as well as a HST (home sleep study) to diagnose this condition.
+Dr. Slaughter personally does a thorough evaluation in the office including a physical exam, nasal endoscopy, CT sinus, as well as an HST (home sleep study) to diagnose this condition.

 Nasal and sinus procedures which can now be performed as simple office procedures under IV sedation can help tremendously.
-Our in office treatments include the following:
+Our in-office treatments include the following:

 - Balloon Sinuplasty

 At Sinus and Snoring Specialists, we have a state of the art office procedure room where we can correct these issues with the comfort of IV sedation.
 Typically a 15-minute office procedure is all that is needed to correct the issue causing your snoring and UARS.
 There is minimal recovery and patients usually can work the next day.

 These procedures work to address the obstruction in the nasal airway and the throat.
 The general principle is that nasal and sinus blockage will cause rapid and turbulent airflow as the airflow goes through the nasal airway.
 This is called the Bernoulli principle.

 Anytime flow is forced through a narrow area there will be faster and more turbulent flow just like putting your thumb over a garden hose causes the water to exit fast and turbulent.
 This rapid and turbulent flow goes from the back of the nose into the throat and beats the soft palate and uvula like a sail in the wind causing snoring.
 It will also produce a negative pressure in the back of the throat that will pull the tongue back into the airway causing an obstruction.
 Nasal blockage also tends to cause an open mouth posture that allows the jaw to fall backward and enhances the possibility of the tongue occluding the airway.